 Marquette Mountain is located at 4501 M-553, Marquette, MI 49855.
 If that address doesn’t resonate with you, here is a google map.
 The hill is about a 10 minute drive from the heart of downtown and can even be closer than that depending on road conditions.

 Marquette Mountain offers rentals for Ski and Snowboard Gear.
 If you forgot your gear, don’ worry as the onsite rental area is adjacent to the ticket room.
-Refer to the image above for rental rates.
+Refer to the mountain website as winter approaches for accurate rental rates.